codeschool/WatchUsBuild-React/README.md

 # Babel with Gulp

-Starter code for using Babel with Gulp to transpile ES2015.
+Starter code for transpiling ES2015 (including modules) with Babel, Gulp and Browserify.

 # Installing